Skip to Content

 Coleman CPX Lighted Tent Fan With Stand

-Made of alloy steel, this fan weighs 3 ¼ pounds (more when you add the batteries!) and can attach to the ceiling of the tent with a provided clip and hook.
-It also has a stand that allows it to be set on a table or stool, though reviewers note that the stand is fairly unstable.
+Made of alloy steel, this fan weighs 3 ¼ pounds (more when you add the batteries) and can attach to the ceiling of the tent with a provided clip and hook.
+It also has a stand that allows it to be set on a table or stool, though reviewers note that the stand is relatively unstable.

 Although this is a popular fan among tent campers, we should note that some reviews are lukewarm, noting that the 4 D-cell batteries will only last one night before requiring replacement, and the fan on the highest of its two speeds produces only a light breeze.